quipucords/qpc/docs/source/man.rst

 ``--port=port``

   Optional.
 Sets a port to be used for the scan.
 This value supports connection and inspection on a non-standard port.
-By default, a Network scan runs on port 22, and a vCenter or Satellite scan runs on port 443.
+By default, a Network scan uses port 22, vCenter, Ansible, and Satellite scans use port 443, and an Openshift scan uses port 6443.

 ``--use-paramiko=(True | False)``